sylvaticus/juliatutorial/interfacing-julia-with-other-languages.md

 # Interfacing Julia with other languages

 Julia can natively call [C and Fortran libraries](http://docs.julialang.org/en/release-0.5/manual/calling-c-and-fortran-code/) and, trough packages, [C++](https://github.com/timholy/Cpp.jl), R ([1](https://github.com/JuliaInterop/RCall.jl),[2](https://github.com/lgautier/Rif.jl)) and [Python](https://github.com/JuliaPy/PyCall.jl).
+This allows Julia to use the huge number of libraries of these more established languages.

-We show here an example with Python, allowing to work with its huge number of modules and libraries.
-The following code converts an ODS spreadsheet in a Julia DataFrame, using the Python [ezodf](https://github.com/T0ha/ezodf) module (of course this have to be already present in the local installation of python):
+We show here an example with Python.
+The following code converts an ODS spreadsheet in a Julia DataFrame, using the Python [ezodf](https://github.com/T0ha/ezodf) module (of course this have to be already be available in the local installation of python):

 ```
 using PyCall